bryc/ahx-web-player/README.md

 A web interface demonstrating AHX playback in JS.
 Many thanks go to bartman/abyss for his AHX javascript replayer.
-Unfortunately it hasn't been updated and was only ever released [here](www.pouet.net/prod.php?which=58154) and [here](http://www.pouet.net/prod.php?which=58260) back in 2011.
-I did a number of quick patches to allow all AHX and AHX2 files to work.
+Unfortunately it hasn't been updated and was only ever released [here](http://www.pouet.net/prod.php?which=58154) and [here](http://www.pouet.net/prod.php?which=58260) back in 2011.
+I did a number of quick patches to allow hopefully all AHX and AHX2 files to work.
 If there is a newer version somewhere, let me know and I'll include it!

 ![Screenshot](http://i.imgur.com/Ev71EW1.png)